Quick Answer: Should You Hire An AI Prompt Engineer?

 The first month should produce clarity, not just more prompts.
 Ask the hire or team to map current AI surfaces, identify repeated failures, create a baseline test set, document prompt versions, classify risks, and define the first measurable improvement target.

 If the first 30 days reveal deeper product or engineering work, treat that as useful signal.
-It is better to discover that the product needs a retrieval layer, data cleanup, or API integration early than to keep polishing prompts around a weak system.
+It is better to discover that the product needs a retrieval layer, data cleanup, API integration, or observability early than to keep polishing prompts around a weak system.

 When NextPage Can Help